misa1515/hass_wibeee/README.md

 ### Installation using HACS

 1. Open `Integrations` inside the HACS configuration.
-3. In the top right corner, click on the 3 dots and select `Custom repositories`
-4. Add the custom repository URL https://github.com/luuuis/hass_wibeee and select `Integration` as the category in the list, then click `Add`.
-5. Click the + button in the bottom right corner, select this Wibeee component and `Install this repository in HACS`.
+2. Click the + button in the bottom right corner, select `Wibeee (and Mirubee) energy monitor` and then `Install this repository in HACS`.
-6. Once installation is complete, restart Home Assistant
+3. Once installation is complete, restart Home Assistant

 <details>
   <summary>Manual installation instructions</summary>